 Leading Your Own School Learning Activity in the Parks

-In order for you to run your own activity in our parks, we ask that you follow the guidance for licenced activities and contact email@example.com.
+In order for you to run your own activity in our parks, we ask that you follow the guidance for licensed activities and contact firstname.lastname@example.org.
 As part of this process we will require a Risk Assessment, booking form and public liability insurance for your visit.

 Suggestions for schools wanting to run activities in the park:

 - If you have a park very close to your school, why not look at making this a regular part of your timetable?
 Could you get parental permission for the year to take children to that park without having to organise it as a new trip each time?
 Having a license from us to use the park means you could do lots of pre and post activities on the site in between sessions that you have booked with our outdoor learning team.

 - To save time, consider starting or ending the school day in the park.
 If parents/carers can drop off or pick up from the park you could cut your journey time by 50%, leaving more time for learning.